-This is another pretty serious disorder which can be accompanied with nausea and vomiting.
+This is another pretty serious disorder which may cause nausea and vomiting.
 HELLP stands for Hemolysis, Elevated Liver enzymes, and Low Platelet count.
-This disorder becomes more common in the third trimester, and you are at increased risk if you suffer from pre-eclampsia.
+This disorder becomes more common in the third trimester, and you are at increased risk if you’re suffering from preeclampsia too.

-It only occurs in a small frequency of pregnancies, and can seriously harm not just you, but your developing baby as well.
-Look for mid-upper abdomen pain, tenderness of the liver, and high blood pressure.
-This is another disorder where we recommend you contact your doctor immediately if you think you may be experiencing it.
+Thankfully, it only occurs in a small number of pregnancies.
+Some symptoms of HELLP syndrome include mid-upper abdomen pain, tenderness of the liver, and high blood pressure.
+Again, we recommend you contact your midwife or doctor immediately if you think you may have HELLP.

 Acute Fatty Liver of Pregnancy

-Also known as AFLP, this disorder is caused by the production of excess fatty acids in your liver.
-It is not very common, but is very serious.
+Also known as AFLP, this disorder is caused by the production of excess fatty acids in the liver.
+It is not very common, but can be very serious.
 It occurs most often in the last few weeks of pregnancy.

-This disorder can lead to permanent liver damage, to the point you may need a transplant.
-It can also contribute to high blood pressure, renal failure, and blood clotting issues.
-On top of this, it can lead to the death of your baby.
+This disorder can lead to permanent liver damage, and contribute to high blood pressure, renal failure, or blood clotting issues.

-Along with nausea, look for abdominal pain and jaundice.
-The combination of these symptoms can be a key indicator of the disease, and if you suspect it, go to the hospital.
+Along with nausea, look out for any abdominal pain and jaundice (yellowing of the skin or whites of the eyes).
+The combination of these symptoms can be a key indicator of the disease.

-If your morning sickness subsides after the first trimester but then comes back, there can be reason for concern.
-First and foremost, you should look for a combination of symptoms, and see if they match any of the above disorders.
-If you do, don’t just assume its chance.
-These disorders are rare, but they do occur.
-Contact your doctor immediately, or go to the hospital.
+If morning sickness subsides after the first trimester but then comes back, there may be reason for concern.
+First and foremost, you should look for a combination of symptoms and see if they match any of the above disorders.
+If you do, don’t hesitate to contact your doctor, or go to the hospital for a check up.
 It is always better to be safe rather than sorry!

-Every woman’s labor is unique, and feeling nauseous around your due date doesn’t necessarily mean you are going into labor.
-However, your body will start to tell you when your baby is coming - and nausea can be one way of communicating that.
+Every woman’s labor is unique, and feeling nauseous around our due date doesn’t necessarily mean you are going into labor.
+However, our bodies will start to tell you when the baby is coming - and nausea can be one way of communicating that.